 - Summer Institute - REQUIRED

-The REQUIRED four-week pre-freshman institute provides a valuable and exciting preview of intensive and rigorous coursework at Ithaca College.
+The REQUIRED pre-freshman institute provides a valuable and exciting preview of intensive and rigorous coursework at Ithaca College.
 Incoming first-year students collaborate with each another as they adjust to the demands, creativity, and expectations of higher education at Ithaca College.

 As participants emerge from successfully completing both Orientation and the Summer Institute, they will have achieved student empowerment, self-efficacy, and confidence to grow as Ithaca College scholars.
 We strongly encourage all applicants to visit the campus for a tour.

 The availability of meeting one-one-one with a peer tutor also plays a significant role in ensuring success for HEOP students.
 Tutorials are offered in many general education courses including writing, math, Spanish, chemistry, biology, economics, communications, and study strategies.
 ESOL tutoring is also available for students who are not native English speakers.